Add code and set up Code Manager

 puppet job run --nodes <NODE NAME>where

-<NODE NAME>is the name of your master.
+<NODE NAME>is the name of your primary server.

 Set up authentication for Code Manager